 The hidden costs of legacy BMS

 Legacy BMS solutions were built for a different era.
-As buildings and technologies evolve, these systems struggle to keep up, creating hidden challenges that impact performance, efficiency, and security, often without facility managers even noticing until problems become too costly to ignore.
-Below are a few points on the risks of legacy building management systems.
+As buildings and technologies evolve, these systems struggle to keep up, creating building management system challenges that impact performance, efficiency, and security, often without facility managers even noticing until problems become too costly to ignore.
+Below are a few points on the BMS limitations of older systems.

 1. High maintenance & hardware dependency